This tutorial covers:

 Visualizing the snapshot testing process

 The following image illustrates the process of snapshot testing in Jest.
-It shows the different outcomes when a snapshot passes, when a snapshot test fails, and what actions take place.
+It shows the different outcomes when a snapshot test passes, when a snapshot test fails, and what actions take place.

 Setting up the sample React app

-Clone the repository by running this command in your terminal:
+branch by running this command in your terminal:

-git clone https://github.com:mwaz/jest-snapshot-testing.git;
+git clone https://github.com/CIRCLECI-GWP/snapshot-testing-react-jest.git

-cd jest-snapshot-testing;
+cd snapshot-testing-react-jest

-They are installed in your package.json
+They are included in your package.json

 npm install